 The company sends a subscription confirmation email when the users complete the sign-up process.
 The company mostly used this type of email to get customer permission before sending promotional newsletters after a customer subscribed to their service.
 The double opt-in process is the most commonly used technique for collecting leads’ information through the subscription confirmation email.
 When the subscriber confirms the subscription, the company sends them promotional campaigns accordingly.
 However, the customer can willingly unsubscribe from the promotional email whenever they want.

-Aside from the above four types, companies send one more kind of confirmation email when their customers ask for an opt-out (unsubscribe) from their service, which is as below:
+Aside from the above four types, companies send one more such kind of email when their customers ask for an opt-out (unsubscribe) from their service, which is as below:

 First of all, the confirmation email notifies the customer after completing a specific action.
-Also, by sending it, a company can ask permission before sending them newsletters.
-For example, whenever a customer signs up to take a service from a company’s website.
-The company can send a confirmation email.
+Also, by sending it, a company can ask permission before sending newsletters to its customers.
+For example, whenever a customer signs up to take a service from a company’s website, the customer will get this type of email.
 Additionally, the company can ask permission to send promotional emails after signing up.
 Thus, the company receives customer approval legally.
 Indeed, the confirmation stage can help build trust between the customer and the marketer.

 On the other hand, a confirmation email significantly increases the chance of a click-through rate (CTR).
 According to Aviva Pinchas in CXL, the confirmation emails have average click-through rates (CTR) of 12 to 20%.
 That is almost five times as frequently as mass mailings.
 Therefore, it clearly describes that the acceptance of confirmation emails among customers is quite noticeable.

-A confirmation email significantly reduces customers’ post-purchase tension and enhances customer experience.
-When customers automatically get it after taking a specific action, they might subconsciously think they are getting this from a human.
+A confirmation email significantly reduces customers’ post-purchase tension and enhances the customer experience.
+When customers automatically get it after taking a specific action, they might subconsciously think they are getting it from a human.
 However, it is an automated process.
-But this scenario can make the confirmation email receiver feel like they are getting special attention from that company.
-Therefore, it will positively impact them to make future purchase decisions.
+But this scenario can make the email receiver feel like they are getting special attention from that company.
+Therefore, it will positively impact their future purchase decisions.